lixuenan2333/en-1/API/Virtual-Machines/Virtual-Machines/modifyInstanceNetworkAttribute.md

 ## Description
-Modify the virtual machine's elastic network interface properties, including whether to delete with the virtual machine. <br>
+Modify the VM's elastic network interface attributes, including whether to delete with the virtual machine. <br>
 The primary network interface cannot be modified.